stuartellis/stuartellis-site-hugo/content/articles/nodejs-development.md

 > _Driver software required:_ To access a database service such as PostgreSQL or
 > MongoDB, you will need to install the appropriate Node.js driver.

-# Graphical Desktop Applications
+# Creating Graphical Desktop Applications

 To create desktop applications, use [Electron](https://electronjs.org/).
 Applications made with Electron are cross-platform, and can be built for Windows, macOS, and Linux with [electron-builder](https://www.electron.build/).

-# Mobile Applications
+# Developing Mobile Applications

 To develop mobile applications with JavaScript, use either [Ionic](https://ionicframework.com/) or [React Native](http://reactnative.com/).
 Ionic